Hmohammed2/Pinterest_Data_pipeline/README.md

 ![alt text](https://github.com/Hmohammed2/Pinterest_Data_pipeline/blob/main/images/S3-bucket.PNG)

 ## 3.2 Process data into Spark
+When processing data with Spark, we need to read data from different data sources, which in this case will be from our AWS S3 bucket.
+Therefore, this part first explains how to use pyspark to read data from AWS S3, and then use spark SQL for simple data processing.
+The code can be found in the batch_processing.py file.

 ## 3.3 Orchestrate the batch processing using Airflow

 # 4. Stream Processing